 Jan 2017 — The concept was pitched at the MaRS Discovery District on January 12.
-The new concept has taken a different experience direction and will be further researched and prototyped for my undergraduate academic thesis.
+A new concept has been developed, taking a different experience direction and will be further researched and prototyped for my undergraduate academic thesis.

 Adobe Experience Design, Illustrator